LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 which describes how the JSON tags should be interpreted.
 E.g., having `"name": "foaf:name"` in your context implies that all name tags should be interpreted as the predicate `foaf:name`.
-Other JSON-LD keywords can be used to identify whether certain values are URIs, or whether an entity has a specific type.
+Other JSON-LD keywords can be used to identify whether certain values are IRIs, or whether an entity has a specific type.
-For the data where we could not reach the format using just the JSON-LD context, such as concatenating values to create a URI, we modified some of the input JSON before exporting it to JSON-LD.
+For the data where we could not reach the format using just the JSON-LD context, such as concatenating values to create a IRI, we modified some of the input JSON before exporting it to JSON-LD.

 ### Bundles